Early Christianity: Arabian Peninsula

 To understand the penetration of the Arabian Peninsula by the Christian gospel, it is helpful to distinguish between the Bedouin nomads of the interior, who were chiefly herdsmen and unreceptive to foreign control, and the inhabitants of the settled communities of the coastal areas and oases, who were either middlemen traders or farmers and were receptive to influences from abroad.
 Christianity apparently gained its strongest foothold in the ancient center of Semitic civilization in South-west Arabia or Yemen (sometimes known as Seba or Sheba, whose queen visited Solomon).
 Because of geographic proximity, acculturation with Ethiopia was always strong, and the royal family traces its ancestry to this queen.

 The presence of Arabians at Pentecost and Paul's three-year sojourn in Arabia suggest a very early gospel witness.
 A 4th-century church history, states that the apostle Bartholomew preached in Arabia and that Himyarites were among his converts.
 The Al-Jubail Church in what is now Saudi Arabia was built in the 4th century.
 Arabia's close relations with Ethiopia give significance to the conversion of the treasurer to the queen of Ethiopia, not to mention the tradition that the Apostle Matthew was assigned to this land.
 Eusebius says that "one Pantaneous (c.
-AD 190) was sent from Alexandria as a missionary to the nations of the East", including southwest Arabia, on his way to India.
+190) was sent from Alexandria as a missionary to the nations of the East", including southwest Arabia, on his way to India.

 Nubia

 Christianity arrived early in Nubia.
 In the New Testament of the Christian Bible, a treasury official of "Candace, queen of the Ethiopians" returning from a trip to Jerusalem was baptised by Philip the Evangelist:

 Then the Angel of the Lord said to Philip, Start out and go south to the road that leads down from Jerusalem to Gaza, which is desert.
 And he arose and went: And behold, a man of Ethiopia, an Eunuch of great authority under Candace, Queen of E-thi-o'pi-ans, who had the charge of all her treasure, and had come to Jerusalem to worship.

 Ethiopia at that time meant any upper Nile region.
 Candace was the title and perhaps, name for the Meroë or Kushite queens.

 In the fourth century, bishop Athanasius of Alexandria consecrated Marcus as bishop of Philae before his death in 373, showing that Christianity had permanently penetrated the region.
 John of Ephesus records that a Monophysite priest named Julian converted the king and his nobles of Nobatia around 545 and another kingdom of Alodia converted around 569.
-By the 7th century Makuria expanded becoming the dominant power in the region so strong enough to halt the southern expansion of Islam after the Arabs had taken Egypt.
+By the 7th century Makuria had expanded to become the dominant power in the region, strong enough to halt the southern expansion of Islam after the Arabs had taken Egypt.
 After several failed invasions the new rulers agreed to a treaty with Dongola allowing for peaceful coexistence and trade.
 This treaty held for six hundred years allowing Arab traders introducing Islam to Nubia and it gradually supplanted Christianity.
 The last recorded bishop was Timothy at Qasr Ibrim in 1372.